pederbl/apollo-couchbase/README.md

 IS_CLOUD_INSTANCE=true
 ```

+COUCHBASE_USER: The username for the Couchbase server.
+COUCHBASE_PASSWORD: The password for the Couchbase server.
+COUCHBASE_ENDPOINT: (Optional) The Couchbase server endpoint.
+If not provided, it defaults to localhost.
+COUCHBASE_BUCKET: The Couchbase bucket you want to use.
+COUCHBASE_SCOPE: (Optional) The Couchbase scope you want to use in the selected bucket.
+If not provided, it defaults to _default.
+IS_CLOUD_INSTANCE: (Optional) Set this to 'true' if you are connecting to a cloud instance of Couchbase.
+If not provided, it defaults to 'false'.

-Remember to add .env file to your .gitignore file to avoid accidentally committing sensitive information.
+Remember to add the `.env` file to your `.gitignore` file to avoid accidentally committing sensitive information.

 ### Generate an ```apollo-couch``` resource
 In `apollo-couch`, the GraphQL schema and resolvers are structured in what's called `resources`.
 These resources will typically be very similar to REST resources, with CrUD operations.